 7 - Remove Add Ons

-A lot of car insurance quotes will include extras that you may not need, such as: breakdown cover, windscreen cover, theft from the car, driving abroad, personal accident cover and courtesy cars.
-All these extras add to the premium, so double check if they are included and remove any you don't want or that might already be covered in with your current travel/home insurance, AA membership, or bank account.
+A lot of car insurance quotes will include extras that you may not need, such as breakdown cover, windscreen cover, theft from the car, driving abroad, personal accident cover, and courtesy cars.
+All these extras add to the premium, so double-check if they are included and remove any you don't want or that might already be covered with your current travel/home insurance, AA membership, or bank account.

 8 - Opt for a Black Box

-Telematics enable insurance companies to price your premiums depending on how you drive.
-With a black box policy the insurance company install monitors in your vehicle that monitor your driving.
+Telematics enables insurance companies to price your premiums depending on how you drive.
+With a black box policy, the insurance company installs monitors in your vehicle that monitor your driving.
 Be warned, however, that driving badly could also see your premiums increase next year, so only opt for a black box if you're confident you're a good driver.

 9 - Buy a Cheaper Car